 The top faces of the piezos are turned inward toward each other.
 On each face is a self-adhesive felt circle (for furniture legs).
 Once the two felt circles are in place they can be glued together with a semi-flexible glue like ‘moment glue’.
 In this case the felt circles were smaller than the piezos so I wrapped the edges with nylon string and filled it with epoxy for strength.
 When this was done and all glues were dried I wrapped everything with electrical tape.
 The result is high sensitivity, low noise, contact mics.
 All this (good cable, neutrik plugs, piezos, felt) still cost lest than 20 euros for two.

 Recording a suspension bridge in Calgary Canada (above).

 Recording a dead tree in the wind on the Lithuanian coast (below).

 Below is a video from MAKE Magazine about building a contact microphone that includes the schematic plan for a 9V powered amplifier.
 The amplifier can be handy if you don’t have a suitable amplifier on your recorder.

-Recording fences in Avebury UK (below).
+Top image: Recording wire fences in Avebury UK.